alitari/ce-go-template/README.md

 ## usage

 In order to implement CloudEvent transformations you define a go-template representing the CloudEvent in JSON format.
-The payload is stored in attribute `data`, on the same level there are the [CloudEvents context attributes].
+The JSON contains the following attributes:

+- `data`: the [CloudEvent Data](https://github.com/cloudevents/spec/blob/v1.0/spec.md#event-data) as JSON
+- the [CloudEvent context attributes] like `id`,`source`, `specversion`, `type`,`datacontenttype`

 The mapper can access the input CloudEvent data with the same structure.

 ### example for a simple mapping